The Mountain Goats: 2010–2024: Merge Records years

 In May 2017, they released their sixteenth studio album, Goths.
 The band has stated that Goths was inspired by an adolescence listening to The Cure, Bauhaus, Siouxsie and the Banshees, and Joy Division, as well as hearing songs on the Californian radio station KROQ-FM.

 In January 2019, the band announced the April 26 release of their Dungeons & Dragons inspired album, In League with Dragons (and released initial single, "Younger"), via Merge Records.
 The announcement was accompanied by a live music stream from the Wizards of the Coast headquarters.

 In March 2020, while the COVID-19 pandemic left the band unable to tour, Darnielle retrieved his old Panasonic RX-FT500 tape deck and recorded 10 new songs, using the direct-to-boombox method for the first time since 2002's All Hail West Texas.
 The resulting album, entitled Songs for Pierre Chuvin, was inspired by Darnielle's reading of Pierre Chuvin's 1990 book A Chronicle of the Last Pagans, and was released digitally on April 10, 2020, with a limited physical release on cassette through Merge Records.

 The Mountain Goats announced in August 2020 that the band's nineteenth studio album, Getting Into Knives, would be released on October 23, 2020, on CD, vinyl, cassette, and digital.

 In April 2021, the Mountain Goats announced their album Dark in Here, released on June 25, alongside the release of its first single "Mobile".
 The album was recorded at FAME Studios.
+The band's 21st album, Bleed Out, was released on August 19, 2022.

+In July 2023, the band announced their 22nd album Jenny from Thebes, a "rock opera about a woman named Jenny", would be released on October 27, 2023.
+The character "Jenny" has appeared in several previous songs by the band, notably in several from All Hail West Texas.

+Peter Hughes announced his departure from the band in August 2024, citing "health and sanity" concerns among other reasons.